 Self-serve advertising is a form of automated ad sales where the publisher controls a branded platform for selling their ad space.
-Larger publishers with self-serve platforms include Bloomberg Media Group, GQ, Cosmopolitan, and Mail Metro Media.
+Larger publishers with self-serve platforms include Bloomberg Media Group, Cosmopolitan, and Mail Metro Media.
 Smaller publishers using self-serve include local titles – such as DevonLive, Manchester Evening News, and WalesOnline – operated by groups like Reach Plc.

 The problem with programmatic advertising

 Local journalism is almost exclusively funded by digital advertising, typically programmatic.
 But as brand safety becomes increasingly prioritized by ad sellers and ad buyers alike, publishers want greater control over their advertising.
 The programmatic model does not allow businesses to know for certain where their ad will end up, nor what type of content it will be displayed next to.
 For local journalism, this is a dangerous liability.
 The importance of trust and relevance cannot be downplayed.